29 DIY Toothache Remedies to Try at Home

 13. Neem or Margosa Bark

-There are numerous curative elements in both the bark of the Neem and Margosa trees.
 In a pot, heat 2 cups of water, 2 inches of bark, and 6 cloves together until boiling.
 Then, strain the liquid into a jar and store it in your fridge in a sealed container.
-Once the liquid cools, it can be applied to your sore tooth using a cotton ball.
+Once the liquid cools, apply it to your sore tooth using a cotton ball for temporary relief.

 14. Asafetida

-Asafetida is a traditional Indian spice that can also be used for medicinal purposes.
-It’s an especially good remedy if your toothache is caused by a cavity.
-To make a pain-relieving solution, heat a couple of spoonfuls of lemon juice on the stove and mix in ¼ teaspoon of ground asafetida.
+Asafetida is a traditional Indian spice used for medicinal purposes.
+Heat a couple of spoonfuls of lemon juice on the stove and mix in ¼ teaspoon of ground asafetida.
 Continue stirring on the stove until the asafetida softens and dissolves.
 Let the solution cool and apply it to your tooth using a cotton ball.

 15. Hydrogen Peroxide

-3% hydrogen peroxide is excellent for killing bacteria and reducing plaque inside your mouth.
+A 3% hydrogen peroxide rinse kills bacteria and reduces plaque inside your mouth.
 It can also lessen your discomfort while dealing with a cavity or infection.
 After rinsing your mouth out with hydrogen peroxide, be sure to rinse with plain water a few times.

 16. Chewing Gum

-If you’ve recently lost a filling, chewing gum can be used to protect the gap while you wait to see the dentist.
+If you’ve recently lost a filling, chewing gum for toothaches helps protect the gap while you wait to see the dentist.
 Simply place a small piece directly over the affected area.

 17. Salt and Pepper